Handbook of Business Procedures

 March 5, 2012

 7.5.7.
-REQUEST FOR QUALIFICATIONS (RFQ) - USED TO QUALIFY VENDORS
+REQUEST FOR QUALIFICATIONS - USED TO QUALIFY SUPPLIERS

-- many vendors provide the goods or service, but the overall quality, reputation, and capabilities are widely variable.
+- many suppliers provide the goods or service, but the overall quality, reputation, and capabilities are widely variable.

 - aspects of the solicitation are confidential and there is a need to restrict access to information that would otherwise be publically posted.

-- it is unclear whether one vendor has a unique or proprietary offering that could be justified as a sole source procurement.
+- it is unclear whether one supplier has a unique or proprietary offering that could be justified as an exclusive acquisition procurement.

-- The decision to use the RFQ process is generally made through discussions between the requesting department and the Purchasing Office.
-Note: Since the RFQ process does not conclude with a contract award, the department does not have to submit a requisition document, and vendors are not asked to provide pricing or delivery information.
+- The decision to use the Request for Qualifications process is generally made through discussions between the requesting department and the Purchasing Office.
+Note: Since this process does not conclude with a contract award suppliers are not asked to provide pricing or delivery information.

-- The RFQ is posted for a minimum of two weeks.
+- The Request for Qualifications is posted for a minimum of two weeks.

-- The evaluation team scores the responses and identifies those vendors who meet the minimum qualification requirements.
-Only qualified vendors are asked to participate in any subsequent solicitation.
+- The evaluation team scores the responses and identifies those suppliers who meet the minimum qualification requirements.
+Only qualified suppliers are asked to participate in any subsequent solicitation.

-- When the RFQ is concluded, the university may or may not issue a solicitation.
+- When the Request for Qualifications is concluded, the university may or may not issue a solicitation.